Data-Efficient ASR Personalization for Non-Normative Speech Using an Uncertainty-Based Phoneme Difficulty Score for Guided Sampling: Results and Analysis

 \subsection{Validation Against Longitudinal Clinical Assessments}

 A crucial test of our method is whether the PhDScore captures genuine, clinically relevant articulatory challenges.
-For the BF-Sprache dataset, we had a unique opportunity to perform a longitudinal validation using two formal logopedic reports of the speaker, conducted approximately one year apart.
-This time frame is significant, as it covers a period of substantial physiological change for a child with Apert syndrome during puberty, where speech patterns can evolve.
-Figure \ref{fig:PrReCurves} shows the results of this validation.
+Recent studies explored agreement between experts and models in transcription \cite{Kim2025ASRChildrenSSD}, but not phoneme-level speech pathology.
+For the BF-Sprache dataset, we performed a longitudinal validation using two formal logopedic reports (Assessment 1 and Assessment 2) conducted one year apart.
+This period covers substantial physiological change for the speaker.
+Figure \ref{fig:clinical_validation_grid} presents the Precision-Recall (PR) analysis of our uncertainty metrics against these expert assessments.